 - Electricity is a powerful tool.
 It can also be a lethal hazard.
 Better safety standards have reduced electrical hazards that cause deaths, injuries and property damage.
 But good safety habits are still the best prevention against electrical hazards.

-- Do not store extra gasoline for the generator in your vehicle.
+- Do not store extra gasoline for the food truck generator in your vehicle.
 Outside of the fact that gas fumes can cause headaches, the vapor from gasoline is heavier than air and can travel invisibly along the floor.
 It could be ignited by a pilot light or other source of flame, such as an electric spark.

 - Before re-fueling, always turn the generator off and let it cool down.